DuyNguyen1879/zimbraQuotaUsage/README.md

 zimbraQuotaUsage
 ================

-View the quota of all accounts in "human readable"
+View the quota of all Zimbra accounts in "human readable" (Byte B, KiloByte KB, MegaByte MB and GigaByte GB)